WildGums/Orc.Controls/README.md

 DateTimePickerControl
 ----------------------

-The DateTimePicker control was designed to edit data quickly.
+This control is used to display and edit DateTime data quickly.

 ![DateTimePicker 01](doc/images/DateTimePicker_01.png) ![DateTimePicker 02](doc/images/DateTimePicker_02.png)

 ![DateTimePicker 03](doc/images/DateTimePicker_03.png) ![DateTimePicker 04](doc/images/DateTimePicker_04.png)

 ![DateTimePicker 05](doc/images/DateTimePicker_05.png)

+Double click on any number to start editing.
+Press the "Tab" key to move to the next number.

+Double click on a letter to display a drop down list to choose from.

 ### How to use DateTimePickerControl